annaPietzak/OS-Project_File-System/src/help.md

 The different operations you can execute are:
 - help -> to see this manual page.
-- mkfile <tag_name> <tag_value> <file_path> -> creates a file with the specified tagname and -value.
+- mkfile <tag_name> <file_path> -> creates a file with the specified tagname and -value.
 If the file already exists, then it will just add the tag to that file.
 You can only add tags that are known to the filesystem.
-- lsDifferent2 <no argument,-a,tag_name> -> shows you files in different ways
+- ls <no argument,-a,tag_name> -> shows you files in different ways
 	- no argument will utilize the ls command and will show you files in your current directory
 	- -a will show you all the files, including the ones that are hidden
 	- tag_name will show you the files with that specific tag_name from your current directory and onwards